Last Updated on 13th September 2021 by Sophie Nadeau

 This quaint settlement was originally attested in the Domesday Book as ‘Scolstre,’ meaning that Lower Slaughter dates all the way back to the Middle Ages, and possibly even earlier.
 After all, here in the Cotswolds people have been living and working for well over three thousand years!

 Today, many of the houses in the village today find their roots in the 16th and 17th-centuries and the majority are typically Gloucestershire; created using local Cotswold sandstone.

 All in all, Lower Slaughter is easily one of the best places to visit in the Cotswolds, and you can’t go wrong by dedicating at least a long afternoon to exploring its quaint streets and gently babbling brooks.

 Of course, with such a beautiful backdrop, it should come as no surprise that Lower Slaughter has been used as a backdrop for movies and TV series over the years.

 Most recently, the town was used to shoot the 2020 adaptation of Emma.
 Key scenes filmed in Emma that feature Lower Slaughter include the village hall as the haberdashery, the market square, and several of the bridges crossing the River Eye.

 Asides from wandering the postcard perfect streets which make up the village, and paying a visit to the pub, Lower Slaughter offers little by way of attractions.
 Instead, the charm of the place lies in its chocolate box nature and ease of access to nearby countryside walks.

 Within the Domesday book of 1086, a mill is recorded as being present on the site where the current one sits.
 The Old Mill standing on site now dates back to the 19th-century and was used right up until the late 1950s.
-Today, it is home to a museum about the area, as well as a gift shop and café.
+Today, it is home to the Old Mill museum, which features exhibitions about the area, as well as a gift shop and café.

 Church of St Mary